jdigi/spend_tracker_client/README.md

 ## How To Run

-Create the file `mern/server/config.env` with your Atlas URI and the server port:
+Create the file `project/server/config.env` with your Atlas URI and the server port:

 ```
 ATLAS_URI=mongodb+srv://<username>:<password>@sandbox.jadwj.mongodb.net/
 PORT=5050
+⚠️ Step not needed for this testing repo. private .env included for testing.
+Please do not share.
 ```

 Start server:

 ```
-cd mern/server
+cd project/server
 npm install
 npm start
 ```